josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 </style>
 ```

-If you save and take a look at the site now, you should see your header looking a little more header-like.
+If you save and take a look at the site now, you should see your Header component looking a little more header-like.
 You might _also_ notice that the styling doesn't affect anything in our main page content.
 That's the power of scoping!

 ![The links in our Header component are not underlined or blue, but links outside the component remain with the default styling.](/images/post_images/sveltekit-scoped.png)

 If you want to, you could repeat this process with a `<Footer />` component now, too.
-That's probably a good idea, but I'll skip over it, since it's just the same thing over again.
+I'll skip over it, since it's just the same thing over again, but it's a good thing to do at some point.

-#### When is it a component and when is it a page?
+### Clarifying components and pages

 It might be a little confusing that we're jumping in and out of several `.svelte` files now, each with different roles.
 So just to be sure to clarify before moving on:

-* Any `.svelte` file inside of `src/routes` becomes its own page (unless its name starts with an underscore, and then it's ignored);
+* Any Svelte component inside of `src/routes` becomes its own page (unless its name starts with an underscore);

-* Any _piece_ of a page or element that you might pull in and use on its own is a component, and we'll place those inside of `src/lib/components`; they don't get routes of their own.
+* Any component that _isn't_ its own page or layout goes inside of `src/lib/components`.
+They can be used independently, and don't get routes of their own.

-## Global styling
+## Stylesheets in SvelteKit

 <Callout>
-Svelte allows you to simply import CSS or Sass files directly into components—including pages or layouts.
+Svelte allows you to import stylesheets directly into components—including page and layout components.
 </Callout>

-There are a few ways you can add global CSS files in SvelteKit, but I find the _best_ method is to simply `import` it; Svelte allows you to simply import CSS (or Sass) files directly into components--including pages or layouts.
+There are a few ways you can add stylesheets in SvelteKit, but I find the _best_ method is to simply `import` them; Svelte allows you to import stylesheets directly into components--including page and layout components.
 It's easy, for one thing, but more importantly, it _also_ handles preprocessing automatically, which we'll want when we add Sass here in a moment.

 Create a new folder inside of `src/lib` for your styles, and add a `style.css` file inside it.